-Surrounded by amazing views of forests and wetlands, Robert Moses State Park is an outdoor lovers' paradise, featuring winding trails through fields and overlooks that highlight the breathtaking views.
+Surrounded by amazing views of forests and wetlands, Robert Moses State Park (Thousand Islands) is an outdoor lovers' paradise, featuring winding trails through fields and overlooks that highlight the breathtaking views.
 Located next to the Saint Lawerence River on Barnhart Island, this state park is a must for your next RV vacation.
-You'll find vast opportunities for outdoor recreation in a spectacular forest landscape.
-From hiking and fishing to exploring the nature center and boating, this New York state park offers a great amount of outdoor activities.
+The spectacular water views of Robert Moses State Park extend for miles and are simply breathtaking.
+You'll love soaking in the river air while being surrounded by vast wetlands and forests.

 Once you park your rig at Robert Moses State Park you can venture out onto one of the many hiking trails located throughout the park.
 For birdwatchers, there are programs at the Nature Center that highlight the native birds in the park.
-For those looking for an easy hike or stroll take the short Scotch Pines Trail for your outdoor adventure.
+There are numerous species of birds located throughout the park, from owls to hummingbirds.
+For those looking for an easy hike or stroll, take the short Scotch Pines Trail for your outdoor adventure.
+If you're interested in geographical locations or monuments, you are able to visit a signpost at the park entrance that highlights where the 45th parallel crosses the park.
 Robert Moses State Park is a perfect RV destination no matter what time of the year you visit.

 Should you decide to leave your RV and walk through the campground, it will be a breeze getting to the recreational areas with paved roads taking you the short distance.

-Amenities at the campground include a comfort station, showers, drinking water, a water fillip station, and a dump station.
+Amenities at the campground include a comfort station, showers, drinking water, a water refill station, and a dump station.
 Each site has a gravel pad or grassy area, picnic table, and fire ring.
-Most sites offer incredible waterfront views.
+Most sites offer incredible waterfront views and 13 of the sites are lakeside sites.
 You will be close to the tennis court and volleyball court should you wish to take in a friendly game.
 Generator use is permitted during certain hours during the day.
 Only two pets are allowed per campground and quiet hours must be observed at night.
-Reservations can be made from one day to nine months in advance.
+Reservations can be made from one day up to nine months in advance.

 All other sites must be rented or reserved for the accessible sites to become available on a first-come, first-served basis.